nicklockwood/iCarousel/README.md

 	- (void)removeItemAtIndex:(NSUInteger)index animated:(BOOL)animated;

 This removes an item from the carousel.
 The remaining items will slide across to fill the gap.
-Note that the data source is not updated when this method is called, so a subsequent call to reloadData will restore the removed item. **This method is currently only supported on the iOS version of iCarousel.**
+Note that the data source is not updated when this method is called, so a subsequent call to reloadData will restore the removed item.

 	- (void)insertItemAtIndex:(NSUInteger)index animated:(BOOL)animated;

 This inserts an item into the carousel.
-The new item will be requested from the dataSource, so make sure that the new item has been added to the data source data before calling this method, or you will get duplicate items in the carousel, or other weirdness. **This method is currently only supported on the iOS version of iCarousel.**
+The new item will be requested from the dataSource, so make sure that the new item has been added to the data source data before calling this method, or you will get duplicate items in the carousel, or other weirdness.

 Protocols